MacArthur Park (song): Legacy

-British electronic duo Pet Shop Boys used a sample of Summer's version in their 1999 song "New York City Boy" from their album Nightlife.
+The British electronic duo Pet Shop Boys used a sample of Summer's version in their 1999 song "New York City Boy" on their album Nightlife.
 In October 2000, VH1 ranked "MacArthur Park" number 89 in their list of "100 Greatest Dance Songs".
 In June 2020, Slant Magazine ranked it number 28 in their "The 100 Best Dance Songs of All Time" list.
 In March 2025, Billboard ranked the song number 73 in their "The 100 Best Dance Songs of All Time" list.

+At the 2026 Winter Olympics in Milan Cortina, figure skater Alysa Liu skated to an edited version of Summer's "MacArthur Park Suite" during the free skate and won the USA's first gold medal in the event since 2002, causing streams on Spotify to increase by over 1000% and streams of the Donna Summer's single version to increase by over 800%.